0x09/dspfun/motion/README.md

 	-q|--quant - Quantize the frequency coefficients by multiplying by this qfactor and rounding.
 	-d|--dither - Apply 2D Floyd-Steinberg dithering to the high-precision transform products.
 	--preserve-dc=<type> - Preserve the DC coefficient when applying a band pass filter with -p. type: dc (default), grey.
+	--eval expression - Apply a formula to coefficients using FFmpeg's expression evaluator.
+	                    Provides coefficient "c" in a non-uniform range 0-1, indexes as "x", "y", "z", and "i" (color component), and dimensions "width", "height", "depth", and "components".

 	--keep-rate - If scaling in time, maintain same framerate.
 	--samesize-chroma - Subsampled chroma planes will use the same block size as the Y plane.